Merck/3D_Tumor_Lightsheet_Analysis_Pipeline/docs/Code use pre-requisites and Installation instructions.md

 * 2x S4510, SATA SSD, 2.5”, 240 GB
 * 4x Mellanox CX-4, x8, VPI Single-Port, QSFP28

-On this setting we were able to analyze one study (containing roufly 1500 Z-planes) in 2 hour.
+On this setting we were able to analyze one study (containing roughly 1500 Z-planes) in 2 hour. (including resizing preprocessing)

-We are fully aware that these recources are outside standart local computer.
+##### 2) Study Parameters

+One Lightsheet study has roufly 1500 z-plane images.
+Each image having resolution of 5732 x 6078 pixels (35 MB each).
+Therefore, one study has 3 x 1500 images requiring almost 1TB storage.
+For the purposes of analysis we resize the images to smaller ones and convert original tiff files to vector arrays.

 To operate the code on local computers we recommend the following MINIMAL Hardware Requirements:

+##### 3) Minimal Recommended setting for local usage

+Based on the input data we recommend following minimal recources:
-* CPU with 6 Cores
+* CPU with 8 Cores
 * 16 GB RAM
-* 800 GB Storage for the Data
+* 1TB (hard disk) Storage for the Data (for raw data storage)
 * GPU is only required when deep learning model (UNET) is being used.